littlelawvalidation/framework/README.md

 Little's Law based Validation Framework for Load Testing

+The repository is under construction.